 I. Introduction

 A chronological reading of Joyce’s prose reveals an increasing concentration of animals in his work; Dubliners is monument to an intense, human-centred realism while Finnegans Wake is a mediaevalesque creation, the pages of which are infested with animals.
 Between these two books lie A Portrait of the Artist as a Young Man and Ulysses.
 A Portrait contains significant, yet sporadic animal imagery, perhaps most notably in the presence of the bird-girl, but also contained in the surname of the novel’s protagonist, Stephen Dedalus.
 In contrast, Ulysses calls upon animals as both symbolism and an essential part of the landscape of Dublin.
 Robert Haas claims that there are ‘well over a thousand animal images’ in Ulysses, and he posits that almost every episode ‘has’ an animal, in the same way it has an ‘art’ or ‘organ’.
 Haas concentrates on symbolic animals, arguing that through their presence Joyce is subtly providing information about the novel’s three protagonists: Stephen, Bloom, and Molly.
 The range of animals extends, however, beyond the symbolic; animals are also present in the book as physical beings, as commodities, fabular animals, idioms, and in description.
 By reading Ulysses, we encounter numerous moments in which the protagonists, and indeed many other characters of the novel, become animals – in both a physical and symbolic sense.
 This chapter sets out to argue that these two forms of transformation are present in the novel, and that through a change in protagonist we can see a movement from symbolic transformations to physical ones.
 OOO will then be used in this chapter to argue that the transformations in Ulysses follow a pattern or movement from the symbolic to the physical, and that this movement is a result of (or results in) the presence of both different types of objects and animals.
-This introduction, then, will demonstrate that these types of animals—mentioned above—are present in Ulysses
+This introduction, then, will demonstrate that these types of animals—mentioned above—are present in Ulysses.